TerribleCoding/AnySection/README.md

 - Fixed issue #1 - Favicon not working.
 - Added a dimension swapper button for rectangles and ellipses.
 Click it to swap width and height rapidly.

-#### v1.2
+#### v1.0

-_Release date: April 25, 2021_
+_Release date: March 27, 2021_

-_Work Time: 45min_
+_Work Time: unknown, project directory created on Jan 14, 2021_

-- Limited numerical inputs to positive values
-- Improved precision for ellipses' perimeter
+First release composed by an index page and 13 standard shapes to choose.
+Tables on every profile page for inserting shape data and material data or choose from presetted materials.

 ## Team & Credits